 My golf career has now spanned four plus decades.
 With countless hours of study, and reviewing hundreds of golf courses, I then visited that many more.
 After "digging it out of the dirt" as Hogan would have said, I've seen the potential of a golf course design and how to create more aesthetic, natural golf venues.

 Unlike many of my contemporaries, I make no claims to have designed hundreds of golf courses.
 I prefer to design, construct and stay with a course until it is up and operating.
 This requires a wholly different type of commitment, leading to a better end result.
-Nor do I claim to have worked with any major golf course architect from the time Moby Dick was a minnow!
+Nor do I claim to have worked with any major golf course architect.
 After selling Hickory Ridge golf course, I soon realized I still had a great deal of creativity and common sense to give to the grand game!

 Merion Golf Club, PA